 Provide a description of how the local board will facilitate access to services provided through the one-stop delivery system, including in remote areas, through the use of technology and through other means.

 The Board established a physical One-Stop facility located at 774 Jordan Lane in Decatur.
 It is on the public transportation route and also has ample parking so that customers are able to easily access services.
-The hours of operation are Monday through Thursday from 8:30AM until 6:30PM and on Fridays from 8:30AM until 5:00PM.
+The hours of operation are Monday through Friday from 8:30AM until 5PM.

-Additionally, the Board has a Mobile Career Lab that is stationed weekly at local libraries to provide assistance and access to career services throughout the county. begin engagingIt has computers with Internet access, along with printer, scanner, and copy services so that customers can conduct job search activities.
+Additionally, the Board has a Mobile Career Lab that is stationed weekly at local libraries to provide assistance and access to career services throughout the county.
+The Mobile Career Center will begin engaging youth in areas of high concentration of youth population throughout DeKalb.
+It has computers with Internet access, along with printer, scanner, and copy services so that customers can conduct job search activities.
 A fully accessible ADA workstation with movable table and auxiliary equipment is available adjacent to the Wheelchair Lift.

 The Board also provides a very good overview of its services, including a calendar of workshops and events as well as the Mobile Career Lab’s schedule, on the website located at http://workdev.dekalbcountyga.gov.

-During the upcoming year, the Board will be rebranding the One-Stop facility, Mobile Career Lab, and website to use the new WorkSource DeKalb name and logo.

 Provide a description of how entities within the one-stop delivery system, including one-stop operators and the one-stop partners, will comply with WIOA § 188, if applicable, and applicable provisions of the Americans with programmatic accessibility of facilities, programs and services, technologyand materials for individuals with disabilities.
 This should include the provision of staff training and support and addressing the needs of individuals with disabilities.